scds/github-pages/index.md

 - [GitHub Desktop](https://desktop.github.com/) installation (This will be covered in the [Preparation](preparation) page)

 {: .warning }
 > GitHub does not currently support GitHub Desktop for **Linux** users.
 You will still be able to learn about Markdown, GitHub, and GitHub Pages without using GitHub Desktop.
-If you'd like to learn how to use GitHub with local development, feel free to attend [**our other workshop on git**](https://scds.github.io/dash-webinars/vcgit.html).
+If you'd like to learn how to use GitHub with local development, [**check out our module on git**](https://scds.github.io/dash-webinars/vcgit.html).

 ## Learning Objectives
 By the end of this tutorial, you will be able to:
-- Describe the basics of versioning and versioning software and communicate their value
+- Describe the basics of versioning and version control software and communicate their value
 - Explain the differences between git and GitHub, and describe how they work together
 - Use [Markdown](https://www.markdownguide.org/getting-started/) to format text in a simple yet effective manner
 - Create a [GitHub](https://github.com/) repository